Ad882/Smart-CO-monitoring/README.md

 python3.7 coap_actuator.py
 ```

-At this stage the cooja mote output window should look like:
+At this stage the cooja mote output window should look like this:

 ![Screenshot](illustrations/start_simulation.png)